Corporate Tax Planning Strategies

 Early collection

 A business that reports business income and expenses on a cash basis could issue bills and pursue collection before the end of the current year.
-Also, the taxpayer could check to see if clients or customers are willing to pay for next year’s goods or services in advance.
+Also, the taxpayer could check whether clients or customers are willing to pay for next year’s goods or services in advance.
 Any income received using these steps will shift income from the next tax year to the current one.

 Qualified dividends

-Qualified dividends are subject to rates similar to capital gains rates.
-Qualified dividend income is generally subject to a 15% or 20% rate, dependent upon statutory thresholds.
+Qualified dividends are subject to rates similar to those for capital gains.
+Qualified dividend income for individual taxpayers is generally subject to a 15% or 20% rate, depending on statutory thresholds.
 The thresholds are not tied to specific income tax brackets, but roughly speaking, the 20% rate applies to those in the 37% rate bracket and most of those in the 35% bracket, while the 15% rate applies to those at or above the 22% bracket.
 Note that qualified dividends may be subject to an additional 3.8% net investment income tax.
 Qualified dividends are typically dividends from domestic and certain foreign corporations.
-The corporate board may consider the tax impact of declaring a dividend on its shareholders.
-If a controlling shareholder is not in the highest capital gains bracket for the current tax year, but expects to be in a higher bracket the next year, the controlling shareholder should consider authorizing any dividend payment prior to the end of the current tax year to utilize the more favorable 15% tax rate.
+The corporate board may consider the tax implications of declaring a dividend to shareholders.
+If a controlling shareholder is not in the highest capital gains bracket for the current tax year but expects to be in a higher bracket next year, the controlling shareholder should consider authorizing any dividend payment before the end of the current tax year to take advantage of the more favorable 15% tax rate.

 Are there business deductions that can be accelerated into the current year?